Journal of Japanese Gardening, Jan/Feb 2003

 Member Profile: Dan Cornwell

-How’d you get started: I got started two weeks short on pay in 1978 when the roofing company I was employed by decided it would be cheaper to use subcontractors than to have the overhead associated with employees.
-They informed us tat they couldn’t make payroll and if we wanted to keep working we should become subcontractors and they would pay us when they got paid.
+How'd you get started: I got started two weeks short on pay in 1978 when the roofing company I was employed by decided it would be cheaper to use subcontractors than to have the overhead associated with employees.
+They informed us that they couldn't make payroll and if we wanted to keep working we should become subcontractors and they would pay us when they got paid.
 My business partner Mike Cooper and I set-up shop that day and the following week we were working as sub-subs for three different established companies and shortly became the in-house installer for Perma-Roof, the tile plant where we had started out.
 We sold 1/3 of our yet-to-be-established company to Dale Logan for $1,200 in start-up money and formed CC&L Roofing.
 Logan departed the firm two years later but we help onto the name as we had begun to build our reputation.

 Secrets to success: Never quit.
 You can't win all the time, but those who can withstand the most failures without giving in will persevere in the long run.